hprodrig/MONSERRATE_Corpus/README.md

 ## Dataset

-In [corpus](https://github.com/hprodrig/MONSERRATE_Corpus/tree/main/corpus) you can find the full dataset, brokedown in the following files:
+In [corpus](corpus) you can find the full dataset, brokedown in the following files:

-* Source sentences (73);
+* Source sentences (73): sourceSentences.txt;
-* Full reference (over 1900 questions);
+* Full reference (over 1900 questions): fullReference.txt;
-* Reference sentences and questions aligned in separate files.
+* Reference sentences and questions aligned in separate files: referenceSentences.txt, referenceQuestions.txt.

 ## Benchmark